-Associate Professor Rupaleem Bhuyan talks about the roles of xenophobia and social media in shaping the public’s understanding of the global pandemicCategories: Faculty in the News, Rupaleem Bhuyan
+Associate Professor Rupaleem Bhuyan talks about the roles of xenophobia and social media in shaping the public’s understanding of the global pandemicCategories: Faculty, Rupaleem Bhuyan

 Associate Professor Rupaleem Bhuyan spoke to Global News Vancouver about xenophobia, its prevalence in social media and the roles of both in shaping public views of COVID-19.
 Standing in for Jill Bennett, host Sterling Fox spoke about public outcry in Vancouver to the use of the term “China Virus” — a term that continues to be repeated by the president of the United States.